-Since the enactment of Title IX in 1972, women's sports teams have flourished, allowing women to compete against other women.
-The sexblind approach adopted in the new regulation will harm women, not help them.
-It returns our nation to the time when women were allowed to participate in sports so long as they were comfortable playing against (and losing to) men.
+Since the enactment of Title IX in 1972, women's sports teams have flourished, allowing women to compete against other women, including in sports for which a school does not offer a men's team.
+The sex-blind approach advocated by the new regulation would harm women, not help them.
+It would return our nation to a time when women were allowed to participate in sports so long as they were comfortable playing against (and losing to) men.

 As Professor Lawrence Tribe has noted, "[e]quality can be denied when government fails to classify, with the result that its rules or programs do not distinguish between persons who, for equal protection purposes, should be regarded as differently situated."
 Lawrence H. Tribe, American Constitutional Law 1438 (2d ed.
 1988).
 "So it was with the majestic equality of French law, which Anatole France described as forbidding rich and poor alike to sleep under the bridges of Paris."
 Id.
-And so it is here.
+And such is the case here.

-The concept of "sex-blind" education advanced by the new regulation is an abandonment of Title IX's commitment to equality and women's rights.
-The rule should not be allowed to take effect.
+The concept of "sex-blind" education in the new regulation, without any exception for athletics (because there is no such exception in Title IX, and one cannot be added by regulation), would be an abandonment of Title IX's commitment to equality and women's rights.

-October 16, 2024
+September 26, 2024